carachip4/TransactionUploader/README.txt

 This should download a file that you should put in the same directory as this one.

-Edit the constants.py file with your constants WORKSHEET_TITLE is the title on the bottom of your page for the sheet you're using GOOGLE_SHEET_ID = this will be found in your url e.g. spreadsheets/d/<this-id-here>/edit#gid= GOOGLE_API_CREDENTIALS_FILE = the name of the service account key file you downloaded
+Edit the constants.py file with your constants TRANSACTION_SHEET_TITLE is the title on the bottom of your page for the sheet you're using to hold transactions CATEGORY_SHEET_TITLE is the title on the bottom of your page for the sheet you're using to hold categories GOOGLE_SHEET_ID = this will be found in your url e.g. spreadsheets/d/<this-id-here>/edit#gid= GOOGLE_API_CREDENTIALS_FILE = the name of the service account key file you downloaded

-As a note - this code assumes the following:
+As a note - this code assumes the following from your transaction sheet:
 Date column is in D
 Description column is in F
 Amount column is in G
+ - and the following from your category sheet:
+First category column is C
+Titles are on row 3 with their data listed beneath them

 If any of these change for you, you will need to edit the constants at the top of budgetSheetManager accordingly (also DATE_COLUMN_INDEX)